XVincentX/vscode-apielements/client/README.md

 _Note:_ If you're on a Unix envirnonment, you might want to use `open.sh` file which will open both **client** and **server** instances at the same time.

+### Testing the sources

+Sometimes the master branch is not in sync with the latest published version (which is normal).
+If you want to test the latest change in your VSCode instance, just follow the following steps

+1. `npm install -g vsce`
+2. Clone the current repository and switch to the requested branch
+3. Navigate to the `server` directory, then `npm install` and `npm run compile`
+4. Navigate to the `client` directory, then `npm install` and `npm run compile` and `vsce package`
+5. Drag and drop the generated `vsix` file into Visual Studio Code, which will load the extension.

 ## Notes

 ### Symbol navigation